 Data Center Hydrogen Tanks

-Car manufacturers are working on a hydrogen fuel cell cars to remove fossil fuel burning technology.
+Car manufacturers are working on hydrogen fuel cell cars to remove fossil fuel burning technology.
 Manufacturers have invested in the technology, thus bringing the price of fuel cells down.
 The economic sense is not the only basis for data center companies to invest in hydrogen fuel cells.
 There are also significant emission reductions.
 The results for these reductions will depend on how the hydrogen is extracted.

 Unwanted guests: heat and gas

 SOFCs use different gases to generate electricity.
-Some use natural gas, methane and others hydrogen.
+Some use natural gas, methane, and others hydrogen.
 Natural gas produces CO2 but is filtered.
 The most important thing about how the gas is used is that it is not burned.

-Hydrogen is the best fuel for SOFCs so far, because it produces zero CO2 emissions.
+Hydrogen is the best fuel for SOFCs so far because it produces zero CO2 emissions.
 But hydrogen does not naturally occur on earth.
 It must first be derived from water (H2O) which requires energy.
 If the energy isn’t from clean sources, it is pointless to produce hydrogen.

 In reality, natural gas is currently the most obvious fuel for SOFCs.
 This can already lead to a significant reduction in CO2 emissions.
 Up to 40 percent is possible, it should be noted that this may vary from country to country/area to area.